There are more than 5 reasons Bar Keepers Friend is an exceptional value but these 5 top the list. If …

 How to Clean Granite and Stone Countertops

-Natural stone countertops are resilient, but they’re not indestructible.
-Using the wrong cleaning products on natural stone can cause scratches or etching (dull spots).
+Natural stone countertops are resilient, but they aren’t indestructible.
+Using the wrong cleaning products on natural stone (ex: granite, marble, etc.) can cause scratches or etching (dull spots).
 To preserve natural stone’s beauty, you need a pH-balanced cleaner that contains no harsh chemicals.

-Protect Countertops from Damaging Liquids and High Heat
+Tip #1: Protect Countertops from Damaging Liquids and High Heat

-Bar Keepers Friend Granite & Stone Cleaner & Polish is specially formulated for use on smooth, polished stone, including granite, marble, and quartz.
+Bar Keepers Friend Granite & Stone Cleaner & Polish is specially formulated for use on smooth, polished stone – including granite, marble, and quartz.
 Its pH-balanced formula won’t scratch or mar stone finishes, and it’s gentle enough to use every day.

-How to Use BKF Granite & Stone Cleaner & Polish
+Tip #3: Use BKF Granite & Stone Cleaner & Polish

 Although Bar Keepers Friend Granite & Stone Cleaner & Polish is safe to use on most natural stone, always test it on a small inconspicuous part of your countertop before cleaning the entire surface.